Ruslan-safin/linux-sysadmin-interview-questions/Readme.md

 * Describe a scenario when you get a "filesystem is full" error, but 'df' shows there is free space.
 * Describe a scenario when deleting a file, but 'df' not showing the space being freed.
 * Describe how 'ps' works.
-* What happens to a child process that dies and has no parent process to wait for it and whatтАЩs bad about this?
+* What happens to a child process that dies and has no parent process to wait for it and what’s bad about this?
 * Explain briefly each one of the process states.
 * How to know which process listens on a specific port?
 * What is a zombie process and what could be the cause of it?